open-rsx/rsb-manual/install-binary.rst

    Studio 2012 corresponds to numeric version 110.
-As soon as you know this you can select the appropriate configuration from this CI server job: https://ci.cor-lab.org/view/windows/job/rsx-trunk-windows-package/ (by clicking on the circular icon in the matrix).
-You can choose any of the Windows versions in the matrix because currently all software is built in 32 bit mode.
-After selecting the appropriate configuration, download the latest successful artifact (a zip file).
+As soon as you know this you can select the appropriate configuration from this CI server job: https://ci.cor-lab.org/view/windows/job/rsx-trunk-windows-package/ (by clicking on the appropriate version name).
+After selecting the your configuration, download the latest successful artifact (a zip file).

 #.
 Extract the archive